Thomas Browne: Early life

-Literary works
+Literary career

-Browne's first literary work was Religio Medici (The Religion of a Physician) which was circulated as a manuscript among his friends.
-It surprised him when an unauthorised edition appeared in 1642, since the work included several unorthodox religious speculations.
+Browne's first literary work was Religio Medici (The Religion of a Physician).
+It surprised him when an unauthorised edition appeared in 1642, which included unorthodox religious speculations.
 An authorised text appeared in 1643, with some of the more controversial views removed.
-The expurgation did not end the controversy: in 1645, Alexander Ross attacked Religio Medici in his Medicus Medicatus (The Doctor, Doctored) and, in common with much Protestant literature, the book was placed upon the Papal Index Librorum Prohibitorum in the same year.
+The expurgation did not end the controversy.
+The Scottish writer Alexander Ross attacked Religio Medici in his Medicus Medicatus (1645).
+Browne's book was placed upon the Papal Index Librorum Prohibitorum in the same year.

 In 1646 Browne published his encyclopaedia, Pseudodoxia Epidemica, or, Enquiries into Very many Received Tenents, and commonly Presumed Truths, the title of which refers to the prevalence of false beliefs and "vulgar errors".
-A sceptical work that debunks a number of legends circulating at the time in a methodical and witty manner, it displays the Baconian side of Browne—the side that was unafraid of what at the time was still called "the new learning".
-The book is significant in the history of science because it promoted an awareness of up-to-date scientific journalism.
+A sceptical work that debunks in a methodical and witty manner several legends circulating at the time, it displays the Baconian side of Browne—the side that was unafraid of what at the time was still called the "New Learning".
+The book is significant in the history of science because it promoted an awareness of scientific journalism.

-Browne's last publication during his lifetime were two philosophical Discourses which are closely related to each other in concept.
-The first, Hydriotaphia, Urn Burial, or a Brief Discourse of the Sepulchral Urns lately found in Norfolk (1658), inspired by the discovery of some 40 to 50 Anglo-Saxon pots in Norfolk, resulted in a literary meditation upon death, the funerary customs of the world and the ephemerality of fame.
-The other discourse in the diptych is antithetical in style, subject-matter and imagery.
-The Garden of Cyrus, or The Quincuncial Lozenge, or Network Plantations of the Ancients, Artificially, Naturally, and Mystically Considered (1658) features the quincunx which is used by Browne to demonstrate evidence of the Platonic forms in art and nature.
+The last works published by Browne were two philosophical Discourses.
+They are closely related to each other in concept.
+The first, Hydriotaphia, Urn Burial, or a Brief Discourse of the Sepulchral Urns lately found in Norfolk (1658), was inspired by the discovery in Norfolk of some 40 to 50 Anglo-Saxon burial urns.
+It is a literary meditation upon death, the funerary customs of the world and the ephemerality of fame.
+The other discourse in the diptych is antithetical in style, subject matter and imagery.
+The Garden of Cyrus, or The Quincuncial Lozenge, or Network Plantations of the Ancients, Artificially, Naturally, and Mystically Considered (1658) features the quincunx that Browne used to demonstrate evidence of the Platonic forms in art and nature.